10 Major Ports In China

 It works as a feeder port, serves over 50 global shipping lines, has over 130 international routes, and services nearly 10,000 vessels annually.
 The Spanish port of Santa Crus de Tenerife is its sister port.

 The port is classified into various zones that process different types of goods and cargo.
-Da Chan Bay, Donjiaotou, Neihe, Shayuchong, Yantian, Shekou etc., are the main zones with over 140 berths.
-Of these, there are 51 berths dedicated to large vessels of 10,000 DWT or more.
+Da Chan Bay, Donjiaotou, Neihe, Shayuchong, Yantian, Shekou, etc., are the main zones with over 140 berths.
+Of these, 51 berths are dedicated to large vessels of 10,000 DWT or more.
 The remaining are split between 43 berths for 10,000 DWT vessels, nine consignee berths, 18 container berths, 23 non-production berths, and 18 passenger ferry berths.
 The port is also divided by the Kowloon Peninsula into the Eastern and Western zones.

 The Western zone is a deep-water port connected to the other Chinese ports via the On See Dun waterway.
 The Eastern zone is a natural harbour more suited to receiving larger cargo vessels and passenger ferries.